Having been raised in the Midwest, winter has always meant snow, ice and freezing temperatures.

 And in that season of death is when I find myself longing for the colors and warmth of spring.
 Longing for change.

 In the same way that the death of winter brings the new life of spring, the Lenten season can bring new life within the believer.
-During Lent you can find yourself in the perils of spiritual darkness or a season of death, yet move toward Easter with a newfound hope.
+During Lent, you can find yourself in the perils of spiritual darkness or a season of death, yet move toward Easter with newfound hope.